Let authenticity drive the bus

 a blogger

-an entrepreneur business consultant and strategist
+an entrepreneur business consultant and online strategist

 and a freelance writer

-Within the past few years, I realized I’d only ever made professional decisions based on what other people said I was good at.
-Or because of something others wanted or needed from me.
+Within the past few years, I realized I’d only ever made professional decisions based on what other people said I was good at, or because of something others wanted or needed from me.

-I can hear my old Mary Kay network of directors at their rented meeting space in Sarasota, Florida.
+I can hear my old Mary Kay network of uplines at their rented meeting space in Sarasota, Florida.
 They'd constantly say in one way or another that we have to push ourselves beyond our comfort zones.
-When we’re comfortable, we’re stagnant.

 I disagree, to a point.

 With every twist and turn in life, I’ve molded myself into whoever someone else needed me to be.
-It was a survival strategy of a neurodivergent mind.
-I feared rejection, and feared being thought of (or found out) as an imposter.
+It was a survival strategy of a neurodivergent mind in a neurotypical world.

-I didn’t deceive to be deceptive.
-I camouflaged the version of myself that revealed the most vile pieces of others so I’d never have to see that side of people again.
+I camouflaged the version of myself that brought out the most vile pieces in others so I’d never have to see that side of people again.

 Then once you (think you) get everything figured out, you know it’s best to unmask7 your authentic self.
 Beneath, you have years—layers—of your carefully crafted persona.
-A persona which allowed you to skulk through society undetected.
-You begin peeling back those layers.
-And by the time you begin, you’re unraveling a canvas that’s been painted over so many times, there’s no way of differentiating which layer is actually you anymore.
-It’s such a mess, you wish you unrolled a blank canvas, instead.
+A persona which allowed you to skulk along in society generally undetected.

-In my case, to begin unmasking and defining my authentic self, I started by identifying the things I knew were true about myself:
+To begin unmasking and defining my authentic self, I started by identifying the things I knew were true about myself:

 I love writing, singing, reading and consuming stories from all mediums.